 BJ Fogg’s model is another model concerned with consumer behavior change which you might find interesting.

 The behavior change wheel and Lewin’s behavior model might be good starting points to learn a bit more about behavior change more generally.
-You might also enjoy our podcast looking at consumer behavior change which you can listen to below:

 The Hook Model of Behavioral Design builds on theories from psychology, behavioral science and economics.
 It details design specifications that drive user engagement.
 They achieve this goal through affecting emotions and the internal rewards mechanisms that drive individuals’ behaviors.